Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Experiments

 \subsubsection{Analysis}

-Table~\ref{table:results} highlights the speed and solution quality of each approach.
-In terms of computational efficiency, MAPLE demonstrates strong performance.
-The MA procedure typically completes within 20 seconds, while the PLE procedure takes no longer than 40 seconds on the tested instances—problems that baseline solvers often struggle with and may time out on.
-Regarding solution quality, MAPLE successfully attains optimal objectives on approximately half of the tested problems, showcasing its ability to efficiently identify optimal solutions, even for non-convex problems.

-We compare MAPLE against the baseline solvers.
-Compared to CPLEX and SCIP, MAPLE consistently outperforms these solvers on over 90\% of the instances.
-The exceptions occur when MAPLE delivers near-optimal solutions, while the exact solvers take longer to reach better solutions.
-Compared to CP-SAT, MAPLE remains superior on more than 63\% of the instances.
-For the remaining instances, CP-SAT often times out after an hour, while MAPLE terminates much faster, providing slightly inferior solutions.
-We find that Gurobi delivers optimal solutions for more than half of the instances within seconds.
-However, MAPLE still outperforms Gurobi on 20\% of the instances and prominently surpasses all baseline solvers on instances \enquote{2492}, \enquote{2733}, \enquote{3307}, \enquote{6487} and \enquote{6597}.
-Notably, while these general-purpose solvers rely on sophisticated pre-processing techniques, MAPLE employs a straightforward implementation with only a few hundred lines of Python code, efficiently yielding high-quality solutions to nonlinear integer programs.
-We conclude that MAPLE is a competitive alternative to advanced solvers and shows great potential for further enhancement.
+The computational results are summarized in Table~\ref{table:results}.
+MAPE outperforms CPLEX and SCIP on 90\% of the instances, and \black{surpasses QSeek and LS-IQCQP on more than 66\% and 93\% of comparable cases, respectively}.
+While Gurobi attains optimal or best-known solutions for more than half of the instances within seconds, MAPE still delivers superior performance on 20\% of the instances and prominently surpasses all baseline solvers on instances \enquote{2492}, \enquote{2733}, \enquote{3307}, \enquote{3883} and \enquote{7164}. \black{Notably, whereas these general-purpose solvers incorporate sophisticated components such as presolve routines and primal heuristics, MAPE relies on a lightweight implementation of only a few hundred lines of Python code while still producing high-quality solutions.
+Its GPU-based design also suggests potential complementarity with CPU-based solvers such as Gurobi.
+Overall, MAPE provides a competitive alternative to state-of-the-art solvers.}